CSBSJU/CSCI-310/docs/syllabus.md

 Grading is mainly based on the performance of each student compared to the class as a whole.
 In general, the following guidelines are followed expect in certain situations where the instructor sees a need for adjustments.
-A grade of F may be given in situations of frequent unexcused absences, unsuccessful completion of required work in a timely manner, or evident lack of understanding of core material as illustrated by exam scores (e.g., failing all exams will result in an F grade regardless of your total final score).
+A grade of F MAY be given in situations of frequent unexcused absences, unsuccessful completion of required work in a timely manner, or evident lack of understanding of core material as illustrated by exam scores (e.g., failing all exams MAY result in an F grade regardless of your total final score).

 | A  | &ge;94% |
 | AB | &ge;87% |